 - Do not smoke while you are pregnant or after your baby is born, and do not let anyone else smoke in the same room as your baby.

-- Never sleep with your baby on a sofa or an armchair.
+- Avoid falling asleep with your baby on a sofa or an armchair.

 - Do not let your baby get too hot.